CSituma/CSituma/README.md

-- 🌱Ask me About : Jamstack (React,Nextjs)
+- 🌱Ask me About : Jamstack (React,Nextjs) and Blockchain(Solidity)

-- 👯 I’m looking to collaborate on React,Nextjs,Strapi and Express Projects
+- 👯 I’m looking to collaborate on React and Solidity Projects

 - ♣️ I'm hireable for a job as a Software Developer.